 New York Black and White Biscotti

-- 2 cups coarsely chopped semi sweet chocolate or chocolate chips
+2 c. semi-sweet chocolate or chocolate chips (coarsely chopped)

 Preheat oven to 350 F. Line two baking sheets with parchment paper and put each sheet on top of another one (double sheet).

-Cut logs into diagonal slices and put back on baking sheet.
-Bake to dry, about 10-20 minutes, depending on how crisp you want the biscotti.
+Bake about 35 to 45 minutes (until set).
+Cool, reduce oven temperature to 325 degrees F. If dough spreads a lot, first cut down the center of the length of the log.
+Then, cut logs into diagonal slices and put back on baking sheet.
+Bake to dry, about 10 to 20 minutes, depending on how crisp you want the biscotti.

-Melt chocolate and drizzle, smear, or coat each biscotti, as per your own taste, with milk and white chocolate.
+Melt chocolate and drizzle, smear, or coat each biscotti, as per your own taste, with dark and white chocolate.

 Mix and match whatever you like - this makes a funky, chocolaty, chunky biscotti.
 A chocolate batter is marbleized with smooth swirls of cream cheese.
 If you like Black and White Cookies, you'll love this biscotti rendition.